Rays watch lead slowly slip away

 in general

-Vilade hit a three-run homer for Rays./KIM HUKARI
+Vilade hit a two-run homer for Rays./KIM HUKARI

 Tuesday, 4 a.m.